[I tried printing] The charm of Hahnemuhle FineArt Pearl

 - [Hahnemuhle] Photo Rag Metallic <Go to product page>

-[Hahnemuhle] Would you like to try printing a trial version of FineArt Pearl?
+[Hahnemuhle] Would you like to try printing with FineArt Pearl?

-Just like you take a test drive when you buy a car, we want you to use the trial print service and experience the paper for yourself before printing.
+Just like when you buy a car, you take a test drive, we would like you to use our trial printing service to experience the paper with your own eyes before printing.

-Even if you try to choose the best one from a large number of papers, it may be difficult.
+It can be difficult to choose the best paper from the many available options.
 There are many people who don't know which one to choose.

-You can print a trial print using your own photo data .
+For the test print, you can use your own photo data .